ammein/custom-code-editor/README.md

 }
 ```

-> NOTE : Beware that this push ALL ACE JS files including your own mode.
-Enable this only when you wanted to configure more ace on your own script.
+> ⚠️ NOTE: Beware that this push ALL ACE JS files including your own mode.
+Enable this only when you want to configure ace more from on your own script.
 This might decrease performance and may require long time page loads.

 # Add More Methods/Commands/Event Listener To Your Ace Editor

-Let say you want to add MORE commands that you already refer to [Ace Editor HOW TO](https://ace.c9.io/#nav=howto) or maybe add new events by yourself.
-First , let's create new js file to any name you like and push like this :
+Let say you want to add MORE commands that are already refered to [Ace Editor HOW TO](https://ace.c9.io/#nav=howto) or maybe add new events by yourself.
+First, let's create new js file to any name you like and push like this:

 ```javascript
 // In custom-code-editor/index.js